Sri Lanka travel tips

 • Locals: Reduced prices

-• Additional fees: A small fee may apply for indoor photography.
+• Additional fees: A small fee may be charged for indoor photography.

 Highlights: